uncovery/unc_gallery/README.md

 * `end_time="2016-10-30 21:40:29"`: hide everything after 21:40:29, show the rest of that day
 * `start_time="2016-10-30 20:00:00" end_time="2016-10-30 21:00:00"`: Show only the hour 20:00-21:20
 * `end_time="2016-10-30 20:00:00" start_time="2016-10-30 21:00:00"`: Hide the hour 20:00-21:20

+If you have multiple gaps during a day, you need to use several [unc_gallery ...] tags on the same page/post

 ### Other features